JesusRojass/nuconta_marketplace/README.md

 </p>

 The goal was to:
-- fetch the Customer data
+- Fetch the Customer data
   - Stuff like their name and balance
 - Offers they had including the products
   - Image, name, price, description